Overview

 An abdominal approach involves repairing the prolapse by making a cut into the tummy.

 We want to involve you in decisions about your care and treatment.
-If you decide to go ahead, you will be asked to sign a consent form.
-This states that you agree to have the treatment and you understand what it involves.
+If you decide to have the procedure or treatment, we will ask you to sign a consent form.
+This says that you understand what is involved and agree to have the treatment.

 Do you have any comments or concerns about your care?